Kedar7500/BookManagementSystem-using-ASP.NET-Core-MVC/README.md

 # BookManagementSystem-using-ASP.NET-Core-MVC
-implementing the ASP.NET Core MVC for creating the book management system by using CRUD operation
+implementing The Book Management System CRUD operation by using ASP.NET Core MVC.